Yashdhamija/Calculator_v/README.txt

 Font downloaded from https://www.fontspace.com/cedders/segment7.

 Features
+a) Enable / Disable display
-a) binary operation - Add, Subtract, Multiply, Divide
+b) binary operation - Add, Subtract, Multiply, Divide
-b) unary operation - square root, sin
+c) unary operation - square root, sin

 Functionalty:

+ENABLE / DISABLE DISPLAY
+Click on the "ON" button to enable the display of the calculator.
+Click again to disable it.

 UNARY OP
 1. first you enter a number